glucksfall/atlas/docs/Installation.rst

 Installation
 ============

-There are two different ways to install pleione:
+There are two different ways to install Atlas:

 1. **Install Atlas natively (Recommended).**